aytuncilhan/NLP-Text-Classification/README.md

 The aim for this project is to automate the process of classifying the purpose of Venture Capital investments under the 8 predefined categories (listed in the table below).

-The [Natural Language Toolkit (nltk)](https://www.nltk.org) and [Scikit-learn](https://scikit-learn.org/stable/) library is used to implement the Natural Language Processing model to accurately classify investment purposes, utilizing the extracted data from [13D filings](https://en.wikipedia.org/wiki/Schedule_13D).
+The [Natural Language Toolkit (nltk)](https://www.nltk.org) and [Scikit-learn](https://scikit-learn.org/stable/) library is used to implement a Natural Language Processing model and run Supervised Machine Learning to accurately classify investment purposes, utilizing the extracted data from [13D filings](https://en.wikipedia.org/wiki/Schedule_13D).
 As classifier models, the following are used and their performances are analyzed:

 **1. Random Forest**, <br/>
 **2. Linear Support Vector Classifier (LinearSVC)**, <br/>